Dear Mr. Electrician: How do I add an electrical outlet from the existing wall switch wiring?

 Click to see my light switch wiring diagrams.

-This switch installation may be helpful to you.
+This switch installation that I did may be helpful to you.

 Click for a FREE copy of my book “Almost Everything You Need To Know To Repair a Bathroom Exhaust Fan In Your Home.”

-Visit my Link Tree for links to my social media and merchandise.
+Visit my Link Tree for social, stickers, and merchandise links.